IronPDF vs Puppeteer Sharp: Complete C# PDF Library Comparison Guide

 IronPDF provides comprehensive security features including AES-256 encryption, password protection, and granular permissions control.
 You can set user and owner passwords, restrict printing, copying, and editing through the SecuritySettings property.
 Digital signatures are also supported natively.

-Which library is better for cross-platform compatibility?
+Which library offers better cross-platform compatibility?

 IronPDF offers superior cross-platform compatibility with native support for Windows, Linux, macOS, Docker, Azure, and AWS.
-It supports .NET 9, 8, 7, 6, Core, Standard, and Framework without requiring additional configuration or packages for different environments.
+It supports .NET 10, 9, 8, 7, 6, Core, Standard, and Framework without requiring additional configuration or packages for different environments.

 How do these libraries handle JavaScript rendering?